dejwk/roo_display/doc/programming_guide.md

 ### Blending modes

 By default, when you are drawing to an offscreen, or to a device with a framebuffer, everything you draw is alpha-blended over pre-existing content.
-In the section TODO(ref offscreens), we saw how to override this behavior by setting the blending mode to `BLENDING_MODE_SOURCE`, causing the new content to simply replace pre-existing content.
+In the section about [offscreens](programming_guide.md#using-off-screen-buffers), we saw how to override this behavior by setting the blending mode to `BLENDING_MODE_SOURCE`, causing the new content to simply replace pre-existing content.

 What else can you do with blending modes?